hiterharris/afghan-translator-next/README.md

 Afghan Translator is a user-friendly Dari-English Translator app, designed to bridge language gaps effortlessly.
 Tailored for both native Afghan speakers seeking English translations and English learners eager to master Dari, our app offers a seamless and intuitive experience.

-Built for web using React and iOS using [CapacitorJS](https://capacitorjs.com/)

 ## Getting Started

 - Clone/Download the repo: `git clone https://github.com/hiterharris/afghan-translator-next`